Jockstrap (band)

-Jockstrap are an English musical duo consisting of Georgia Ellery and Taylor Skye, who met at London's Guildhall School of Music & Drama in 2016.
-The duo's music combines Ellery's half-whispered vocals and string arrangements with Skye's electronic production.
+Jockstrap are an English musical duo consisting of Georgia Ellery and Taylor Skye, who met at London's Guildhall School of Music and Drama in 2016.
+The duo's music has been categorised by critics as experimental pop and art pop, combining Ellery's half-whispered vocals and string arrangements with Skye's electronic production.

-Jockstrap released their first EP, Love Is the Key to the City, in 2018.
-After signing to Warp Records in early 2020, they released Wicked City in June 2020.

-The band signed to Rough Trade Records in 2021 and have so far put out three singles under the label, namely "50/50", "Concrete Over Water", and "Glasgow", and a debut studio album, I Love You Jennifer B, released on September 9, 2022.
-Upon its release, the album gained critical acclaim.
+The band signed to Rough Trade Records in 2021 and have so far put out three singles under the label, namely "50/50", "Concrete Over Water", and "Glasgow", and a debut studio album, I Love You Jennifer B, released on 9 September 2022.
+Upon its release, the album gained critical acclaim and was nominated for the 2023 Mercury Prize.

 Taylor Skye additionally works as a producer, and has produced tracks with Slowthai, Injury Reserve, and Sega Bodega, among others.
 Georgia Ellery is also a member of Black Country, New Road.